COVID-19 infection wave driven by XBB variant clearly coming down: Ong Ye Kung

-“Fortunately, the infection numbers peaked and then declined much earlier than we modeled and estimated, and I think we can stand down these contingency plans, at least for now,” said Mr Ong.
+“Fortunately, the infection numbers peaked and then declined much earlier than we modelled and estimated, and I think we can stand down these contingency plans, at least for now,” said Mr Ong.

 As of noon on Sunday, 3,240 new COVID-19 cases were recorded.
 The week-on-week infection ratio was 0.66 – a number below 1 indicates that the number of new weekly COVID-19 cases is falling.